 This Simple Whole Roasted Chicken is flavorful, juicy, and tender.
 It has perfectly crisp skin, and is perfect for Sunday super.

-Roasted Chicken is simple and satisfying.
+A crispy roast chicken is simple and satisfying.
 It is perfect for the whole family.
-My kids devour the juicy breast meat, and my husband and I are big fans of the plump leg-thigh pieces.
+My kids devour the juicy chicken breasts, and my husband and I are big fans of the plump leg-thigh pieces.
 Even the leftover-makeover meals are great.

-Make two whole chickens at the same time and have meat for Waldorf Chicken Salad, sandwiches, and yummy Cheesy Chicken Baked Taquitos.
+Make two whole chickens at the same time and this easy roast chicken recipe will yield a few weeknight dinners and a lunch or two.
+I use the leftovers for salads, sandwiches, and yummy Cheesy Chicken Baked Taquitos.

 Make This Recipe!

 You may wonder why I am such a big fan of roasting my own chicken when there are perfectly good rotisserie chickens waiting for me at the store.
-I’ll never knock you for picking up the store bought version because some days we’ve gotta do what we gotta do, but when you put my simple oven roasted chicken up against a store bought rotisserie chicken it is no contest.
+I’ll never knock you for picking up the store bought version because some days we’ve got to do what we got to do, but when you put my simple oven roasted chicken up against a store bought rotisserie chicken; it is no contest.

 Store bought is fast and easy, but there are a few drawbacks.